 Summarizing we find that under the assumption of homogeneity penalization does only modify the shape of the smoothing kernel even if applied iteratively multiple times but will keep the rates approximately the same.
-In contrast, in case of a non--constant spectral density, the penalty statistic depends quadratically on the difference in levels which leads to more severe penalization as bandwidths in time and frequency direction increase.
+In contrast, in case of a non-constant spectral density, the penalty statistic depends quadratically on the difference in levels which leads to more severe penalization as bandwidths in time and frequency direction increase.
 Accordingly, the resulting smoothing kernel will have in general a smaller support corresponding to a smaller bandwidth than the one actually imposed.
 Nevertheless, in the setting of locally stationary processes this effect will disappear asymptotically since the level of local homogeneity increases as long as the bandwidths used in the iteration satisfy the conditions in Assumption \ref{eq:assum}.
 In other words, the adaptive estimator remains consistent with rate $\sqrt{T\btkkT{k_\text{max}}\bfkkT{k_\text{max}}}$ since its adaptiveness only shows in finite samples.
-This is even true when the dynamics of the process exhibits structural breaks and thus should be described by a piecewise locally stationary process.
+This is even true when the dynamics of the process exhibit structural breaks and thus should be described by a piecewise locally stationary process.
 In that case, penalization will be strong in the local neighborhood of a break leading to asymmetric smoothing kernels that seem to be cut off.
-Again, since the local neighborhoods (in the rescaled time--frequency plane) are shrinking for increasing sample size, the effect will disappear but for the points along the breaks where the time--varying spectral density is not well--defined.
-Examples of such processes with structural breaks will be discussed in Section 5, where we illustrate the final sample behavior of the adaptive estimator by simulations.
+Again, since the local neighborhoods (in the rescaled time-frequency plane) are shrinking for increasing sample size, the effect will disappear but for the points along the breaks where the time-varying spectral density is not well-defined.
+Examples of such processes with structural breaks are discussed in Section 4 of the main paper, where we illustrate the final sample behavior of the adaptive estimator by simulations.